Teens

 Make your own rules with the Family Screen Use Contract or the Family Tech Agreement.

-5. Encourage Alternative Habits
+5. Encourage Screen-Free Activities

 Teens may turn to screens out of habit, boredom, or social pressure.
 Encouraging meaningful offline activities helps them balance online time with experiences that support physical health and emotional well-being.